openhp/ServiceDisplay/README.md

 +5V, GND and signal ground wiring:<br>

 - power source from both rs485 converters to 5V power at Mega board,
-- GND from both GND,
+- GND from both to GND at Mega,
-- solder 100 Ω resistors for both "internal" and "external" converters: one output to ground and one to hole,
+- solder 100 Ω resistors for both "internal" and "external" converters: one output to GND and one to hole,
 - place a short tail of wire to the nearest hole and solder to resistor output at back side.

 <br>